 From 1 January 2019, regularly payable dividends will be taxed at 14% or 14/86 of the net amount of the dividends according to subsection 4 (5) and § 501 of the Income Tax Act.
 This means that a resident company will be able to both apply a lower (reduced) tax rate of 14/86 and a standard tax rate of 20/80.

-Which regularly payable dividends can be taxed at a lower (reduced) tax rate in 2019 and 2020?
+What are the regularly payable dividends which shall be subject to taxation at a lower tax rate in 2019 and in 2020?

-A resident company will be able to apply a lower (reduced) tax rate of 14/86:
+A resident company is obliged to apply a lower (reduced) tax rate of 14/86:

 - in 2019, on one third of the profits distributed in 2018 on which the resident company has paid income tax;